© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shrewsbury Barrow, Shooters Hill is a scheduled monument protected by Historic England under reference 1430983.
 View the official record →

-Shrewsbury Barrow on Shooters Hill is a Bronze Age burial mound located in Greater London.
+Shrewsbury Barrow is a Bronze Age burial mound located on Shooters Hill in Greenwich, London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1430983.

 Shrewsbury Barrow, Shooters Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1430983.